CeriW/Battleship/README.md

 - It should be accessible and use aria attributes and appropriate semantic HTML.
 - It should have a mechanism to decide which player goes first.
 This might be random or implement a rock-paper-scissors approach.
 - It may be an option to guide the player by having a visible or toggleable heatmap advising which squares are most likely to contain a ship.
+- It should have the ability to save your game to come back to later.

 ### The tech stack